cooliotonyio/Typography-Decal/info.md

 Lecture material are expected to usually take the full amount of time allotted, but at certain points in the course some time at the end will be dedicated to critique of student projects.

+Aside from lecture, Students can expect approximately 2-3 hours of work per week spent on the projects.

 ### Materials
 ___